Un / Weaving: Haji Oh

 March 7 - April 20, 2024

-Curated by Eimi Tagore-Erwin
+Curated by Eimi Tagore

 • Alison Bradley Projects is thrilled to announce the debut solo exhibition of Haji Oh in the United States Un / Weaving: Haji Oh opening March 2024.
 Announced this week, the artist is one of two recipients of the Tokyo Contemporary Art Award (TCAA) for 2024–2026.